jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

 ## Usage - via Frinx API
 To download and use FRINX pre-configured Postman REST calls with L3VPN - see [this page](../../API.md).
 Follow that guide to import the file `postman_collection_L3VPN_IOS-XRv.json` from the directory `L3VPN Service Module`.

 That file contains several REST calls for establishing a NETCONF connection and creating or deleting L3VPN instances (the values within the red boxes in the image below will need to be edited for your setup.
-The value for odl_ip should be set in a Postman environment [guidance here](../../API.md).
+The value for odl_ip should be set in a Postman environment [guidance here](../../API.md) - that way it needs only be entered once and will be applied to each call.
 The other values can be edited directly within the call bodies.

 ![Postman](postman.png)